 When Melia first joins Shulk and company, they don't realize she's a High Entia because her headwings are covered by her hat.
-To keep up the ploy, you can't remove or replace Melia's helmet until after the High Entia Tomb, long after her real heritage becomes known.
+To keep up the ploy, her headdress can't be removed or replaced until after the High Entia Tomb, long after her real heritage becomes known.

 It is implied in the story that Riki is lazy and weak, and can barely scratch enemies, with the implication that he is only the Heropon as a punishment for being in heavy debt.
-In actual gameplay, Riki can solo bosses.
+In actual gameplay, Riki is just as capable as his partners, and he can even solo bosses.

-A side effect of having your characters' current equipment shown in cutscenes is that some dialogue regarding particular weapons (Dunban's anti-mechon sword, and Gadolt's rifle after Sharla picks it up) becomes nonsensical when that weapon isn't the one they're currently equipped with.
-This reaches its peak when you start a New Game+ and Dunban treats whatever sword he was equipped with last in your first playthrough as the Monado, while Shulk talks about wanting to learn about the Monado when he has the Monado III.
+A side effect of having your characters' current equipment shown in cutscenes is that some dialogue regarding particular weapons (such as Dunban's anti-mechon sword) becomes nonsensical when that weapon isn't the one they're currently equipped with.
+This reaches its peak in the New Game+: Dunban treats whatever sword he was equipped with in the last playthrough as the Monado, while Shulk talks about wanting to learn about the Monado when he has the Monado III.
 And then you reach the cutscene where Dunban drops the Monado and Shulk picks it up, and suddenly Dunban is carrying the Monado III so that Shulk can pick it up later and have it again to fight with it.

 Gameplay Automation: Auto-attack is the only form of normal attacking.
 Everything else requires input from the player.

-Genre-Busting: Probably one of the many reasons why people love it so much compared to other JRPGs of its generation.
-The game has the look and feel of a JRPG, with a storyline to go with it.
-However, it contains several gameplay elements from WRPGs, with an overworld structured more like The Elder Scrolls than anything else, a combat system inspired by World of Warcraft, and a sidequest system that even comes with a planner to deduce which sidequests are better to do at your current level.
-The UK voice acting even has more in common with Dragon Age than the voices usually used for JRPGs.
-Word Of God even said that WRPG's heavily inspired the game's mechanics.
+Genre-Busting: The game has the look and feel of an eastern RPG, with a storyline to go with it.
+However, it contains several gameplay elements from western RP Gs, with an overworld structured more like The Elder Scrolls than anything else, a combat system inspired by World of Warcraft, and a sidequest system with a quest log system.
+The UK voice acting even has more in common with Dragon Age than the voices usually used for eastern RPGs.

 Giant Mook: There are numerous monsters that are scaled-up versions of smaller ones.
 Most are Uniques, but there are a few actual mooks like the house-sized baboons in Satorl Marsh.
 The mantis-like Fortress Mechons all qualify, the smallest, mass-production ones being about two stories tall with a massive boss-class in the factory level that's at least four.